inderjeetnair/inderjeetnair.github.io/index.md

 Prior to graduate school, I received my Bachelor of Engineering (BE Hons.) in Computer Science from [Birla Institute of Technology and Science, Pilani (BITS Pilani)](http://www.bits-pilani.ac.in/) in 2015.

-I am currently looking for full-time positions (Research Scientist/Research Engineer/Post-doc) in Bangalore or remote, starting June 2022 or later.

 ## Research